Links and Reference Page

 New Zealand:- Sadly, neither of the comics are held in any national library in New Zealand.

-This also appears to be the case for India, Singapore, Malaysia, South Africa, Cyprus, Malta and Canada.
-If anyone knows differently, or knows of a library that holds either comic please let me know.
+This also appears to be the case for India, Singapore, Malaysia, South Africa, Cyprus and Malta.
+If anyone knows differently or knows of a library that holds either comic please let me know.

 Lambiek.net